xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

 ## 6. Broadcast the Transaction

-1. Add the following code to `index.js` to create, sign, and broadcast the transaction:
+1. Add the following code to `index.ts` to create, sign, and broadcast the transaction:

    ```ts
    import { StdFee } from "@xpla/xplajs/types";